 The Law Office of Ben Carrasco proudly serves all communities across Hays County, including:

-Family law can feel overwhelming, but Ben ensures a transparent process.
+Family law can feel overwhelming, but Ben seeks to provide a transparent process.
 He is a board-certified, Stanford Law School graduate who has been recognized for his legal leadership and responsive work ethic.
 He communicates promptly and candidly, which means his clients always understand both the strengths and weaknesses of their case.

 Here’s what you can expect when you work with The Law Office of Ben Carrasco:

-Both parties in a divorce have the potential to lose more financially.
-One study found that one in five women falls into poverty following a divorce.
-Compared to men, who often only see a 10% to 40% drop in their standard of living, women usually are the hardest hit.
+A: Both parties in a divorce have the potential to lose more financially.
+One study found that women experience a drop in their standard of living by 46-50% following a divorce.
+This is nearly double the drop experienced by men.
 This, of course, depends on how much each partner contributed financially to the marriage and the ability of the other spouse to pay alimony.

-Depending on the context, the 6-month rule relates to residency requirements for certain family law cases.
+A: Depending on the context, the 6-month rule relates to residency requirements for certain family law cases.
 To file for divorce, one of the spouses must have lived in Texas for at least the past six consecutive months.
-Similarly, Texas courts have jurisdiction to issue custody orders if the child has lived in Texas for the last six months prior to the case being filed.
+Texas courts have jurisdiction to issue custody orders if the child has lived in Texas for the last six months prior to the case being filed.
+Additionally, to file for divorce, you must have lived in Hays County for the preceding 90 days.

 CALL US TODAY